Constraints on Asymmetric Dark Matter Self Annihilation Cross Sections in Non-standard Cosmological Scenarios: Relic abundance of ADM in kination model and brane world cosmology

-Eq.\eqref{delta2} has the same mathematical form as the known Boltzmann equation which describes the symmetric DM particle abundance evolution \cite{Scherrer:1985zt}.
-This situation lets us calculate the scaled freeze out temperature $x_{fw}$ of wash-out processes by following the standard picture of the dark matter particle evolution provided by \cite{Scherrer:1985zt},
+Eq.\eqref{delta2} has the same mathematical form as the known Boltzmann equation which describes the symmetric dark matter particle abundance evolution \cite{Scherrer:1985zt}.
+This situation lets us calculate the scaled freeze out temperature $x_{fw}$ of wash-out processes by following the standard picture of the dark matter particle evolution.
+It is assumed the freeze out occured when the deviation $\delta\equiv\Delta_--\Delta^{\rm eq}_-$ is of the same order as the equilibrium value of $Y_{\chi,\bar\chi}$ ,